We’ll keep this page updated with any information relevant to our members.

 Some employers may ask their workers to sign something that changes their employment conditions in response to Alert Level changes, such as agreeing to reduced pay.
 Do not sign this.

-Then contact your delegate, or E tū Support by emailing [email protected] or calling 0800 1 UNION (0800 186 466).
+Then contact your delegate, or and E tū organiser by emailing [email protected] or calling 0800 1 UNION (0800 186 466).

-E tū’s position is that your boss has to pay you for your normal hours of work while we are in lockdown.
-They should not require you to use any of your leave.
+E tū’s position is that your boss has to pay you for your normal hours of work during any lockdown/Alert Level change.

 The Government has set up various programmes to help your employer meet their costs, such as as the wage subsidy.

-4. The union is here to help with any employment issues you have
+3. The union is here to help with any employment issues you have

 Get in touch with us for any advice or representation you may need regarding anything happening at your workplace.

-Contact E tū Support by emailing [email protected] or calling 0800 1 UNION (0800 186 466).
+Contact an E tū organiser by emailing [email protected] or calling 0800 1 UNION (0800 186 466).